webexpress-framework/WebExpress/docs/view-state-service.md

 ## 3. New Artifacts and Responsibilities

 The following artifact overview enumerates every architectural artifact, on both the JavaScript side and the C# side, and assigns each a single clear responsibility.
-The artifacts follow the egister, get and unregister shape that the Actions and Binds registries already use, so that the surface stays uniform and open to plugins.
+The artifacts follow the register, get and unregister shape that the Actions and Binds registries already use, so that the surface stays uniform and open to plugins.

 ### 3.1 JavaScript artifacts

 The introduction to this part is that all core artifacts live in the webexpress.webapp namespace, because the dynamic concept belongs to WebExpress.WebApp; WebExpress.WebUI stays a static control library and is intentionally untouched by it.
 The core engine is intentionally small and free of framework dependencies.

-The Store class is an observable state container.
-Its responsibility is to hold one component state object, to apply shallow patches, to batch notifications on a microtask and to expose selection with shallow equality so that subscribers only react to relevant changes.
-The StoreRegistry singleton holds named shared stores and reference counts them, so that a shared store is created when the first consumer asks for it and disposed when the last consumer unmounts.
+The ViewState class is the observable state container.
+Its responsibility is to hold one state object, to apply shallow patches, to batch notifications on a microtask and to expose selection with shallow equality so that subscribers only react to relevant changes.
+There is no separate Store type: a scope ViewState adds the scope wiring (islands, resources, live updates) on top of the container, and the Data base creates a standalone ViewState for a control that owns its state locally.
+The ViewStateRegistry singleton indexes the scope ViewStates by their scope id and by the resources they declare, so a control resolves its scope by resource binding, by explicit id or by DOM ancestry; a scope's lifetime is bound to its host element, so no reference counting is needed.

 The Service base class defines the operation interface and the normalized result shape.
-The RestService default implementation reproduces the current behavior of the list and table controls, including the query parameters for search, structured query, filter, page, length and order, the use of an abort controller and the parsing of a JSON body.
-The ServiceRegistry singleton holds named services and resolves a descriptor into a configured service.
+The RestService default implementation reproduces the current behavior of the list and table controls, including the query parameters for search, structured query, filter, page, page size and order, the use of an abort controller and the parsing of a JSON body.
+The ServiceRegistry singleton registers service kinds and resolves a descriptor into a configured service instance; the named instances themselves live at the host or scope that declared them.
 Its island parser reads the hidden wx-service child elements of a host into configured services so that the JavaScript carries no hard-coded endpoint knowledge; the islands are consumed on the first read.

 The Renderer module provides a node factory and a keyed patch function.
 Its responsibility is to diff a virtual node tree against a container and to apply the minimal set of DOM mutations, while preserving focus and preserving nested controls that are marked to be kept.
 The Intents registry maps intent names to a reducer and an effect.
 The reducer is a pure state transition, and the effect is an asynchronous routine that calls a service and dispatches a follow-up intent with the result.
 The Intents registry is the bridge that connects actions and binds to services and state.